-A large number of government agencies and private organizations have SCADA (supervisory control and data acquisition) or industrial control systems (ICS).
-The benefits of these technologies come with significant security challenges.
-In a recent survey by Forrester commissioned by Fortinet, nearly six in 10 surveyed organizations using SCADA or ICS indicate that they experienced a breach in those systems in the past year.
+A large number of government agencies and private organizations have supervisory control and data acquisition (SCADA) or industrial control systems (ICS).
+While they offer several benefits, these technologies also come with significant security challenges.
+In a Forrester survey commissioned by Fortinet, nearly six in 10 surveyed organizations using SCADA or ICS indicated that they experienced a breach in those systems in the past year.

-Though SCADA/ICS systems were once primarily used by electric and water utilities, many organizations in recent years have begun using these technologies to automate data collection and related equipment.
-Transparency Market Research predicts the global ICS market alone will grow from $58 billion in 2014 to $81 billion in 2021.
-Industrial control systems, for example, have become widely used in manufacturing, at seaports, in water treatment plans, in oil pipelines, in energy companies, and in building environmental control systems.
+Though ICS/SCADA systems were once primarily used by electric and water utilities, many organizations have begun using these technologies to automate data collection and related equipment.
+Transparency Market Research predicts the global ICS market alone will grow to $81 billion in 2021.
+This is not surprising when considering how industrial control systems have become widely used in manufacturing, at seaports, in water treatment plans, in oil pipelines, in energy companies, and in building environmental control systems.
 At the same time, SCADA systems, which serve as the graphical user interface into ICS, are growing at an annual growth rate of 6.6%.

-Consequently, SCADA/ICS technologies and related IIoT devices have become high-value targets for hackers looking to disrupt business operations, collect ransom, or compromise a rival nation's critical infrastructure.
-Per the Forrester study, while a staggering 56% of organizations using SCADA/ICS reported a breach in the past year, even more astonishing is that only 11% indicate that they have never been breached.
+Consequently, ICS/SCADA technologies and related IIoT devices have become high-value targets for hackers looking to disrupt business operations, collect ransom, or compromise a rival nation's critical infrastructure.
+Per the Forrester study noted above, while a staggering 56% of organizations using ICS/SCADA reported a breach in the past year, what’s even more astonishing is that only 11% indicate that they have never been breached.

-Easy access to SCADA/ICS by third parties is a major part of the problem.
+Easy access to ICS/SCADA by third parties is a major part of the problem.
 Many organizations place a lot of trust in the security of their technology vendors and other outside organizations by giving them wide access to their internal systems.
-More than six in 10 organizations surveyed by Forrester give either complete or high-level access to partner or government organizations.
-Thus, SCADA/ICS operators face serious risks, many of their own design.
+In fact, more than six in 10 organizations surveyed by Forrester give either complete or high-level access to partner or government organizations.
+As a result of this trust, ICS/SCADA operators face serious risks, many of their own design.

-The Forrester survey asked organizations operating SCADA/ICS about their most serious security threats.
+The Forrester survey also asked organizations operating ICS/SCADA about their most serious security threats.
 More than three-quarters of organizations acknowledge being very or extremely concerned about outside malware.
 Seven in 10 are very or extremely concerned about internal hackers, the leakage of sensitive data and external hackers.

 There are a variety of responses to these security issues.
 Nearly half of surveyed organizations see a full business or operational risk assessment as the top way to improve their risk posture as OT and IT systems converge.
 Other common approaches for mitigating risk include implementing common standards, increasing the centralization of device management, and consulting government bodies such as the Industrial Control Systems Cyber Emergency Response Team (ICS-CERT).
 Compliance with industry and security standards is another top concern.

-Security considerations for SCADA/ICS take on a higher priority than those for traditional IT systems due to the potential impact of an attack on the physical safety of employees, customers, or communities.
-Because the repercussions of a breach are so potentially serious, the need to remain in compliance is also high.
-Fortunately, organizations can significantly improve their security posture and thereby reduce their risks by taking a multilayered approach to SCADA/ICS security.
+Security considerations for ICS/SCADA take on a higher priority than those for traditional IT systems due to the potential impact of an attack on the physical safety of employees, customers, or communities.
+Because the potential repercussions of a breach are so serious, the need to maintain compliance is also high.
+Fortunately, organizations can significantly improve their security posture and thereby reduce their risks by taking a multilayered approach to ICS/SCADA security.